USD/CAD: Support and resistance levels

+Indicators OsMA and Stochastics on the 4-hour, daily, weekly charts went to the side of buyers.

+Above the short-term support level 1.3055 (EMA200 on the 4-hour chart, EMA50 on the daily chart) long positions are preferred.

-The USD / CAD keeps the medium-term negative dynamics, trading in the downward channel on the daily chart.
-At the same time, USD / CAD remains in the upward channel on the weekly chart, the upper limit of which passes near the resistance level 1.3600 (the highs of November, December 2016).
+In general, long-term upward dynamics persist, and USD / CAD is rising in the upward channel on the weekly chart, the upper limit of which is near the resistance level 1.3600 (highs of November, December 2016).

-While USD / CAD is trading above the important support level of 1.2930 (200-period moving average on the daily chart), long-term positive dynamics remain.
+The support level of 1.2930 (200-period moving average on the daily chart) is the key, long-term positive dynamics remain above it.

-In the vicinity of this support level 1.2930, the bottom line of the upward channel and EMA50 on the weekly chart also pass.
+The first signal for the development of an alternative scenario may be a decline to a zone below the 1.3112 mark, through which the upper limit of the descending channel on the daily chart passes.
+The breakdown of the support level 1.3055 will confirm this scenario.

-The breakdown of the support level 1.2625 (EMA200 on the weekly chart) raises the risks of the final breakdown of the bullish USD / CAD trend.
+However, only the breakdown of the support level 1.2625 (EMA200 on the weekly chart) will signal a final break of the bullish USD / CAD trend.

-The growth scenario is related to the breakdown of the resistance level 1.3050 (EMA200 on the 4-hour chart) and the resumption of positive dynamics within the rising channel on the weekly chart.
-The first signal for purchases will be the breakdown of the nearest short-term resistance level of 1.2995 (EMA200 on the 1-hour chart).

 *)An advanced fundamental analysis is available on the Tifia Forex Broker website at tifia.com/analytics